Details of terms and conditions which apply to candidates

 should apply in writing, enclosing evidence from a professional,

-such as a doctor, confirming your condition, explaining how your
+confirming your condition, explaining how your performance could be

 Just a few examples of ways in which we have been able to assist